trfina/regex-tutorial-hex/README.md

 ## Bracket Expressions
 ### MChar []

-#### Individual characters between the brackets will match as will a set of characters
+#### Individual characters between the brackets will be matched as well as a set of characters

 - The snipet `[a-fA-Z0-9]` from the hex color code will match characters from the sets `a-f`, `A-F` or `0-9`.
 Other quantifiers can be applied to the brackets in the regex as well.